tobybatch/kimai2/README.md

 ## Deving and Contributing

 We use commit linting to generate commits that we can auto generate changelogs from.
-To set these up you will need node/nvm installed:
+To set these up, you will need node/nvm installed:

 ```bash
 nvm use